MohammadAdnanKhan/Tuberculosis-Prediction/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 If you have suggestions or improvements, please open an issue or submit a pull request.

+## 👤 Author

+This project was developed by [Mohd Adnan Khan](https://github.com/MohdAdnanKhan001).

+If you have any questions or feedback, feel free to reach out!